 As a club, we try to plan weekly events and respond to the needs and interests of our members.
 For example, we hold our membership meeting and monthly bar nights at Blue Moon and PTown respectively.
 We also have potlucks and/or outings to local eateries in addition to the monthly pizza/bowling nights, and our monthly Sunday Koffee Klutch.
 Our charity events have included fundraising for the bear exhibit at The Pittsburgh Zoo and Aquarium, as well as the Shepherd Wellness Community Center.
 However, we are always open to new suggestions from our members!
 Tell us what you think by dropping us a note at firstname.lastname@example.org.

-If you want to come hang out with a friendly bunch of big hairy men, regardless of your state of big and hairyness, give us a call or stop by one of our many events!
+If you want to come to hang out with a friendly bunch of big hairy men, regardless of your state of big and hairiness, give us a call or stop by one of our many events!

 And What About You…

 The club is committed to providing social opportunities and fun for all the members.
 The word social does not imply sex, despite what some may assume a bear club is all about!
 However, in order for the executive board to provide these social activities, we must have constructive feedback from the existing members!
 And if you are someone interested in joining, then you too have some responsibilities.
 The following FAQ is borrowed heavily from the Buffalo Bears webpage because we thought it was so good!

 Q: I went to one of your club’s events, but why didn’t anyone come over to talk to me?

 A: Your feeling is not uncommon – ask any of the members what they felt like prior to meeting existing club members.
 Here are some possible reasons why: